 Following their first battle, 27th Division would be relieved on 3rd September, and 30th the next day, both moving south into France and the St. Quentin area on the Somme, and if you wish to find out the next part of their story, I should click here if I were you.

 However American forces remained in the Salient – this image shows a 30th Division sniper in Flanders in the summer of 1918 – and we shall follow their progress in a future tour.
-Meanwhile, our current tour will continue shortly as we follow the road south towards Kemmel.
+Meanwhile, our current tour continues as we follow the road south towards Kemmel and La Laiterie Military Cemetery.